le-oasis/docker-airflow-spark/README.md

 ```
 docker > docker-compose.yaml
 ```
 - After creating the foundation of our project in the Dockerfile we can move towards running containers and starting up services.
-The airflow-docker-compose.yaml below is a modified version of the official Airflow Docker.
+The `docker-compose.yaml` file below is a modified version of the official Airflow [yaml](https://airflow.apache.org/docs/apache-airflow/2.3.2/docker-compose.yaml) file.
 We have added the following changes:

   - Customized Airflow image that includes the installation of Python dependencies.
   - A custom network (`oasiscorp`) for bridging the containers, this will enable the containers to exist within a shared network.